menuclose

 Hong Kong (SFC Authorised) info No No

-Japan (SFC Authorised) info No No
+Japan (FSA Authorised) info No No

 Singapore (MAS Authorised) info No No